CHILD SAFETY

 -

-Electrical: Never use the pool when the pump, vacuum, or other automatic equipment is running.
+Electrical: Never use the pool when the vacuum is running.

 -